Special Relationship

-Some critics deny the existence of a "special relationship" and call it a myth.
+Some deny the existence of a "special relationship" and call it a myth.
 During the 1956 Suez Crisis, US president Dwight Eisenhower threatened to bankrupt the pound sterling due to Britain's invasion of Egypt.
-Thatcher privately opposed the 1983 US invasion of Grenada, and Reagan unsuccessfully initially pressured against the 1982 Falklands War.
-Former US president Barack Obama considered German Chancellor Angela Merkel to be his "closest international partner" and accused British prime minister David Cameron of being "distracted by a range of other things" during the 2011 military intervention in Libya.
+Thatcher privately opposed the 1983 US invasion of Grenada, and Reagan unsuccessfully initially pressured against the 1982 Falklands War and refused to offer US military support to the UK.
+Former US president Barack Obama described German chancellor Angela Merkel as his "closest international partner", alongside David Cameron while incumbent US president Donald Trump described the relationship in 2026 as "not what it was [before]", following the UK's initial response to US strikes on Iran.
+Others have argued that the UK is either now or becoming a vassal or client state of the US, sometimes being referred to as the 51st state of the US.